SAP-archive/cloud-concur-expenses-analyzer-ext/README.md

 To use this extension application, you need to:

 1. Adjust the MDC database that it uses.
-2. Set up the application in SAP HANA Cloud Platform.
+2. Build and deploy the application on SAP HANA Cloud Platform.
 3. Bind the application to the MDC database.
+4. Start the application
-4. Set up the Concur part of the Expenses Analyzer for Concur application.
+4. Set up the application in Concur.

 <a name="prerequisites"/>
 ## Prerequisites